voxel51/fiftyone/docs/source/integrations/cvat.rst

    :alt: cvat-occ-widget
    :align: center

+.. _cvat-large-runs:

 Large annotation runs
 ---------------------

-The CVAT REST API imposes a limit on the size of requests.
-This can cause errors when uploading annotation runs for sample collections with many images or labels to CVAT.
+The CVAT API imposes a limit on the size of all requests.
+By default, all images are uploaded to a single CVAT task, which can result in errors when uploading annotation runs for large sample collections.

 .. note::

     The CVAT maintainers are working on
     `an update <https://github.com/openvinotoolkit/cvat/pull/3692>`_
     to resolve this issue natively.
-For the time being, the following workflow is our recommended approach to circumvent this issue.
+In the meantime, the following workflow is our recommended approach to circumvent this issue.

-In order to break an annotation run into smaller segments, we provide a `task_size` parameter that limits the number of samples that can be uploaded to a single task in CVAT.
-Due to the creation of multiple tasks when `task_size` is provided, we recommend providing a `project_name` to group the created tasks together.
+You can use the `task_size` parameter to break image annotation runs into multiple CVAT tasks, each with a specified maximum number of images.
+Note that we recommend providing a `project_name` whenever you use the `task_size` pararmeter so that the created tasks will be grouped together.

-The `task_size` parameter can be used in conjunction with `segment_size` to both define the number of images per task and the number of images per job within each task.
+The `task_size` parameter can also be used in conjunction with the `segment_size` parameter to configure both the number of images per task as well as the number of images per job within each task.

 .. code:: python
     :linenos:

+    import fiftyone as fo
     import fiftyone.zoo as foz
-    import fiftyone as fo

     dataset = foz.load_zoo_dataset("quickstart", max_samples=20).clone()

     anno_key = "batch_upload"
-    project_name = "batch_example"

-    task_size = 6  # 6 images per task
-    segment_size = 2 # 2 images per job

     results = dataset.annotate(
         anno_key,
         label_field="ground_truth",
-        task_size=task_size,
-        segment_size=segment_size,
-        project_name=project_name,
+        task_size=6,  # 6 images per task
+        segment_size=2,  # 2 images per job
+        project_name="batch_example",
         launch_editor=True,
     )

-    # Annotate in CVAT
+    # Annotate in CVAT...

     dataset.load_annotations(anno_key, cleanup=True)

 .. note::

-    The `task_size` parameter only applies to image datasets since videos are always uploaded one per task.
+    The `task_size` parameter only applies to image datasets, since videos are always uploaded one per task.

 .. _cvat-annotating-videos: